 About This Work

-divisions the empire has sown is a dance theater piece examining the violence of forced migration.
+to leave the land, a project of divisions the empire has sown is a dance theater piece examining the violence of forced migration.
 Informed by the British occupation of South Asia, this work will be performed by Danielle Galvez, Daria Garina, and Bhumi Patel with sound design by Rachel Austin in collaboration with Sholeh Asgary.